 By using assessment information to monitor students' progress, teachers will be able to make the necessary modifications and adjustments to best support students.
-Teachers will utilize workshop time, as well as differentiated choices for gifted and talented students throughout the day to support them in continual growth.
-All students will be valued for their individualism and their interests and passions will be cultivated.
+Teachers will utilize workshop time, as well as differentiated choices for accelerated students and students achieving above grade level throughout the day to support them in continual growth.
+All students at K-8 will be valued for their individualism and their interests and passions will be cultivated.
 Further, the teachers will work together to develop plans to best support students in driving forward their academic achievement and pursuits in relation to the students' learning profiles and specific talents.
-In order to ensure that the needs of all students are being met, the staff will utilize the Student Success Team process for students who have been identified as consistently achieving well above the norms (as measured by formative, summative, and standardized testing) just as they would use the process for identifying students who struggle.
-(Refer to following section for more details on the composition of the SST.)
+In order to ensure that the needs of all students are being met, the team will utilize the Student Success Team process for students who have been identified as consistently achieving well above the norms (as measured by formative, summative, and standardized testing) just as they would use the process for identifying students who struggle.
+Refer to following section for more details on the composition of the SST.